bwogit/CI_PP4_Caiman_Cove/README.md

 <img src="">
 </details>

-13. As a (Admin User), I can Experience Admin-controlled Booking Confirmation Modes
+13. As a User, I can read blogs

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |